haihala/jsonpp/README.md

 It is:

-- A joke
+- A garbage joke
-- Garbage
+- Functional
-- Purely functional
+- Interpreted

 These qualities are independent of each other.
 Be not afraid of the red in the syntax highlighting, GitHub simply doesn't comprehend the awesomeness of JSON++.
 Yet.
+Most of this file is a spec and does not confirm that something works.

 To make a value interactive, you can call functions with our lisp-like syntax: